Magnite Inc. (MGNI) Moving Averages: 50-Day and 200-Day - The Dwinnex

 Earnings Estimates

-The company has 7 analysts who recommend its stock at the moment.
-On average, analysts expect EPS of $0.03 for the current quarter, with a high estimate of $0.12 and a low estimate of -$0.19, while EPS last year was $0.14.
-The consensus estimate for the next quarter is $0.15, with high estimates of $0.23 and low estimates of $0.04.
+The company has Magnite, Inc. analysts who recommend its stock at the moment.
+The consensus estimate for the next quarter is $4.87, with high estimates of $0.00 and low estimates of $105.44.